Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Sanu House Pool, Sanur, Bali, Indonesia

-Located just steps from the main street in Sanur, the Sanur House hotel is nestled in a lush garden retreat.
-The chic property offers a range of contemporary rooms with unique furnishings and has a superb staff.
+Located just steps from the main street, the Sanur House hotel is nestled in a lush garden retreat.
+The chic property offers a range of contemporary rooms with unique furnishings.

 Bali Trip Planning: What You Will Need